coreyjohnsen/fetch-ml-exercise/README.md

 #### Running the Application with Docker

 This application can be run via a Docker container that can either be built locally or pulled from Docker Hub.
-After ensuring Docker is installed, the image can be built by running `docker build -t <image_name> .` from the project directory.
+After cloning the project and ensuring Docker is installed, the image can be built by running `docker build -t <image_name> .` from the project directory.
 Creating the container will do the following:

 1. Set the working directory in the image to `/fetch-ml`